chaves3/chaves3/README.md

 - 👋 Hi, I’m @chaves3
-- 👀 I’m interested in In Web Programming and Data Analysis
+- 👀 I’m interested In Web Programming and Data Analysis
 - 🌱 I’m currently learning Web development and Database Mysql
 - 💞️ I’m looking to collaborate on Web and Database Projects with Data Analysis
 - 📫 How to reach me It can be through a message on LinkedIn (https://www.linkedin.com/in/matheus-chaves-aa5600245/) or my website, which is in the final stage of development.